March 16, 2026

 A BIM coordination drone workflow uses recurring drone capture to generate current-condition spatial data that can be compared against design intent, sequencing plans, or coordination models.
 The drone strengthens BIM coordination by keeping the physical side of the comparison current and reducing the lag between what is built and what the model reflects.

+Autodesk's BIM Collaborate workflow centers coordination around shared model review and issue management, while buildingSMART's openBIM definition emphasizes interoperable information flow across disciplines.
+Both frameworks depend on current field data feeding the model — the piece that drone capture accelerates.
 Building information modeling, or BIM, refers to the process of creating and managing digital representations of a facility's physical and functional characteristics.
-Drone capture becomes valuable in BIM workflows precisely because the model cannot update itself — it depends on field data to stay current.
-This relationship between physical capture and digital model is central to digital twin in construction workflows, where the goal is a continuously updated virtual replica of the asset.
+Drone capture becomes valuable because the model cannot update itself; it depends on field geometry to stay current.
+This relationship between physical capture and digital model is also central to digital twin in construction workflows, where the goal is a continuously updated virtual replica of the asset.

 Why is current-condition capture the coordination bottleneck?